ShunmeiCho/March-Machine-Learning-Mania-2025/README_EN.md

 ## Introduction

 The NCAA Basketball Tournament Prediction System is a comprehensive machine learning solution designed to predict the outcomes of NCAA basketball tournament games with high accuracy.
-This system implements a sophisticated prediction pipeline that processes historical basketball data, engineers relevant features, trains an XGBoost model, and generates calibrated win probability predictions for tournament matchups.
+This system implements a sophisticated prediction pipeline that processes historical basketball data, engineers relevant features, trains optimized XGBoost models, and generates calibrated win probability predictions for tournament matchups.

+This system is specifically designed for the [March Machine Learning Mania 2025](https://www.kaggle.com/competitions/march-machine-learning-mania-2025) Kaggle competition, which challenges participants to predict the outcomes of the NCAA basketball tournaments.

+### Key Improvements in Version 2.0

+- **Dual-gender prediction support**: Now includes support for both men's and women's NCAA basketball tournaments
+- **Performance optimizations**: Improved parallel processing and vectorized operations for faster data processing
+- **Memory efficiency**: Better memory usage and caching strategies for handling large datasets
+- **Enhanced visualization**: Comprehensive visual analytics for model evaluation and prediction distributions
+- **Robust error handling**: Improved validation and error recovery throughout the pipeline
+- **Bilingual documentation**: Full documentation in both English and Chinese

 ## System Requirements